ddmitov/perl-executing-browser/doc/PACKAGING.md

   PEB or any PEB-based application can be easily packed as a 64-bit single-file Linux [AppImage](https://appimage.org/) executable by the [PEB AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) script, which has two modes of operation:

-  * packing a Perl application together with a PEB executable, its Qt libraries and a relocatable Perl distribution:
+  * packing a Perl application together with a PEB executable, Qt libraries and a relocatable Perl distribution:

     ```bash
     ./appimage-maker.sh --include-resources
     ```

-    In this case the PEB AppImage invokes the [Perl Distribution Compactor](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/compactor.pl), which finds all dependencies of all Perl scripts in the ``{PEB_executable_directory}/resources/app`` directory and copies only the necessary Perl modules.
+    In this case, the PEB AppImage Maker invokes the [Perl Distribution Compactor](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/compactor.pl), which finds all dependencies of all Perl scripts in the ``{PEB_executable_directory}/resources/app`` directory and copies only the necessary Perl modules.

   * packing only a PEB executable with its Qt libraries: